kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-31-gulp-tutorial-14-deploying-the-website.markdown

 This will just start the `rsync` task.
 But I could add more tasks, for example a task, which creates a zip archive of the build and copies it to a backup on my harddrive.

 {% highlight sh %}
-$ npm install --save-dev gulp-rsync
+$ npm install --save-dev gulp-rsync@0.0.4
 {% endhighlight %}

 {% figure code-figure "gulp/config.js" %}